zeff-ai/ZeffClient/docs/source/examples/example_csv.rst

                  # structured data object
                  sdi = StructuredDataItem(name=key, value=value, data_type=dtype)
                  sdi.structured_data = sd

-             # Add the structured data object to the record
-             sd.record = record

    D. When you execute this you should see everything from step 8 with
       additional structured data table that will look similar to, but